How can we help our boys become better men?

 Press Release for Saving Our Sons – Download

-Clayton J. Lessor, MA, LPC is a PhD candidate who specializes in the treatment of adolescents, families, couples and individuals through workshops, groups and individual counseling.
+Clayton J. Lessor, PhD, LPC specializes in the treatment of adolescents, families, couples and individuals through workshops, groups and individual counseling.
 For over 20 years he has helped countless troubled teens make the transition from boyhood to adult life through The Quest Project®–A Boys to Men Experience program, which he created, developed, and facilitates.
 He is the author of several books including the new one, Saving Our Sons: A Parent’s Guide to Preparing Boys for Success.
 He lives in St. Louis with his wife, Deb, and their two dogs, Pinot and Tawney.
 You can find more at www.claytonlessor.com.

 For a review copy or to book an interview with Clayton Lessor, contact: